It is a large paired surface muscle that extends longitudinally from the occipital bone to the lower thoracic vertebrae of the spine.

-Muscle imbalances, which can greatly affect posture and compromise shoulder health, can result if the three sections of the trapezius do not develop equally.
+Muscle imbalances, which can significantly affect posture and compromise shoulder health, can result if the three sections of the trapezius do not develop equally.

-Many bodybuilders, including the eight-time Mr. Olympia winner, Ronnie Coleman, perform a maneuver known as “slap trap” (short for trapezoidal slap) before attempting to lift particularly heavy weights.
+Many bodybuilders, including the eight-time Mr. Olympia winner Ronnie Coleman, perform a maneuver known as “slap trap” (short for trapezoidal slap) before attempting to lift hefty weights.

-Because this muscle is not developed healthily for some people, it can easily cause problems such as muscle tensions, especially the descending part.
-In severe cases, these could cause a cervical spine syndrome.
+Because this muscle is not developed healthily for some people, it can easily cause problems such as muscle tensions, especially in the descending part.
+In severe cases, these could cause cervical spine syndrome.

 How to treat trapezius muscle pain

-Trapezius muscle pain is often described as acute or chronic pain that affects a number of small muscles in the upper back and neck.
-Pain in this area usually begins and remains in the area of the trapezius.
+Trapezius muscle pain is often described as acute or chronic pain that affects several small muscles in the upper back and neck.
+Pain in this area usually begins and remains in the place of the trapezius.

-It is believed that the trapezoidal strains that cause pain are due to repetitive stresses or stress injuries, similar to those that occur when carrying light loads or when you have certain unnatural postures, such as slouching on a computer keyboard for long hours.
+It is believed that the trapezoidal strains that cause pain are due to repetitive stresses or stress injuries, similar to those that occur when carrying light loads or when you have specific unnatural postures, such as reclining on a computer keyboard for long hours.

 What causes trapezius muscle pain?

-Muscles pulled: occurs when a muscle has moved too far and too fast, resulting in an injury.
-Because the connection between the muscles has been cut off, the result is pain and decreased range of motion.
+Muscles pulled: occurs when a force has moved too far and too fast, resulting in an injury.
+Because the connection between the muscles has been cut off, resulting in pain and decreased range of motion.

 Stress: Being stressed can manifest itself at a point where the muscles tense or tense, particularly in the trapezius muscles.

-This is mainly caused by the excess of muscle contraction, which produces muscle pain.
+This is mainly caused by excess muscle contraction, which produces muscle pain.
 These symptoms may also be aggravated by mental tension and anxiety that often accompany stressful periods.

-Bad posture: sitting or standing incorrectly can cause pain in the muscles of the trapezius, among other types of problems that affect the vertebrae of the spine and support muscles.
-If bad posture is not corrected from the beginning, it can become permanent.
+Bad posture: sitting or standing incorrectly can cause pain in the trapezius muscles, among other types of problems that affect the vertebrae of the spine and support muscles.
+If bad posture is not corrected initially, it can become permanent.

-Pressure: strong or tight pressure in the trapezius that causes pressure in the muscle can cause pain.
-This can be induced by the use of heavy backpacks, shoulder bags or even tight fastener straps.
+Pressure: intense or tight tension in the trapezius that causes stress in the muscle can cause pain.
+This can be induced by heavy backpacks, shoulder bags, or even tight fastener straps.

-Maintenance positions : Maintaining uncomfortable standing or sitting positions can cause muscle pain in the trapezius muscle.
+Maintenance positions: Maintaining uncomfortable standing or sitting can cause muscle pain in the trapezius muscle.
 This can also be referred to as a repetitive stress injury.

 Traumatic injury: Trapezius muscle pain can occur due to acute injuries such as whiplash or direct head injury (head forcedly snapped back and then pulls the trapezius muscle).